juliwang143/flixster_starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Arisa!
+My instructor and TA were also very helpful too.
+Thanks so much!